 One of our family’s goals is to have a board-game night at least once a week.
 That has fallen by the wayside recently, but we did it a lot in the height of the pandemic.
 We tried to get the kids into Monopoly, but they did not like Monopoly.
 They do like Mario, though.
 So I found this Super Mario edition of Monopoly and they got very excited.
 It has these little tokens of all of their favorite characters and the properties are more familiar to them.

 I think it was relatively early in my presidential campaign when someone was like, “Hey, you might want to get some shirts that are fitted.”
-They recommended shirts from J.Hilburn because they are relatively affordable and high quality.
+They recommended shirts from J.Hilburn because they are high quality.
 I ordered a bunch of these blue ones, and they just kind of became a uniform.
 As someone who has been running for office for much of the past several years, having a lot of identical shirts is very handy.
 I get recognized when I go outside wearing these.
 Putting on one of the shirts, I sort of feel like Batman.

 We’ve gone through a number of reusable straws, and these ones have been the kid-pleasers, which is the real test in many ways.
 They are the best we found — extendable, easy to clean, and they have just enough color that the kids find them interesting enough to use.

 I like this bike helmet because it makes me feel a little bit more stylish.
 I ride my bike whenever I can, and no one should ride a bike without a helmet.
 I have fallen once — it was very minor and I didn’t really hit my head, but I had the helmet on.
 My wife would absolutely be furious if she saw I wasn’t wearing a helmet.
 I have it in matte black.